dfisac/dfisac.github.io/README.md

 ## Interests

-My main focus is on surfaces.
+My research is on surfaces, from all Riemannian, combinatorial, and hyperbolic points of view.
+More specifically, growth invariants as the volume entropy, curve counting problems, and rigidity of their spectra.

 ## (Pre)Prints